How Can You Check If Codes Have Been Recently Cleared?

 To check if the codes have been cleared, you’ll need OBD2 scanner.

-These scanners connect to your car’s onboard diagnostic system and let you see if any codes are still present, if any codes were cleared, and even if the car’s systems have been reset recently.
+This car diagnostic tool connect to your car’s onboard diagnostic system and let you see if any codes are still present, if any codes were cleared, and even if the car’s systems have been reset recently.

 Some Popular Automotive Scanner: